 - 1/4 fractionated coconut oil

-- Essential oils (ginger, vanilla, cinnamon bark & clove)
+- 10 drops of essential oils (ginger, vanilla, cinnamon bark & clove)

 - Glass mason jar 8oz